The Latest COVID-19 Phishing Attacks to be Aware of (Plus 21+ COVID-19 Cybersecurity Statistics in 2021)

 The COVID-19 pandemic has claimed hundreds of thousands of lives worldwide, caused mass unemployment, and changed the way many people live their lives.
 Even the most economically well-off and stable places are concerned whether they will be able to find new jobs or keep hold of the ones they already have.

 Will businesses recover?
 Will we be able to adapt to this new way of life?
 Coronavirus is still very much upon us, with regional lockdowns still in place, restricting people’s movements.
-Naturally, COVID-19 has forced many of us to spend more time on the internet, purchasing goods, searching for jobs, and reading the latest news about the pandemic.
+Naturally, COVID-19 has forced many of us to spend more time at home on the internet, purchasing goods, searching for jobs, and reading the latest news about the pandemic.

 The upward trend of internet usage in 2020 has unfortunately attracted online scammers who are exploiting the vulnerable; people’s fears and concerns are being leveraged to steal personal data, credit card information, and passwords.